 China also maintained the planetary names at least as late as the 19th century.
-Indeed, the Chinese adopted the word 星期 xīngqī 'star period', to mean 'week' under the influence of the planetary names.
+Indeed, the Chinese adopted the word 星期 xīngqī 'star period', to mean 'week' by reference to the planetary names.
 But when the seven-day week was adopted as part of the Westernisation (or "modernisation") of Chinese life in the modern era, the Chinese turned to a completely different, home-grown system to name the days of the week.

 Incidentally, the Japanese word for 'week', 週 shū, is etymologically derived from Chinese roots and has the meaning of 'cycle'.
 It has since been borrowed back into Chinese as one of the alternative words for 'week'.